Total Knee Replacement in India: The Complete Guide for International Patients (2025–26)

 Progress becomes visible week by week

 You continue physiotherapy with a local therapist at home, following the exercise programme your Indian physiotherapy team sends with you.
 By Week 6, most patients have progressed from a walker to a single crutch or cane.
 You can walk around the home unaided.
 You can sit and rise from a chair with minimal difficulty.
-Driving is not yet recommended.
 Return to desk work is possible for most patients.

 At home